Beadsley/automated-milestones/README.md

 # automated-milestones

-> A GitHub App built with [Probot](https://github.com/probot/probot) that allows milestones (created in gitub) to be closed automatically via a git commit message.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that allows milestones to be closed automatically via a git commit message.
+Milestones can also be visually analysed, an example can be found under the following [GitHub Pages](https://beadsley.github.io/automated-milestones/)

 ## How
 Writing `completes m_id`  (id being the milestone number) within a commit message, will automatically close a milestone and add a reference to that commit within the milestone description.
 The status of the commit will be modified, creating a direct link to the milestone under `Details`.